dreamxyp/eth-lightwallet/README.md

 # LightWallet

-A minimal ethereum javascript wallet.
+A minimal happyuc javascript wallet.

 ## About

-LightWallet is a HD wallet that can store your private keys encrypted in the browser to allow you to run Ethereum dapps even if you're not running a local Ethereum node.
+LightWallet is a HD wallet that can store your private keys encrypted in the browser to allow you to run HappyUC dapps even if you're not running a local HappyUC node.
 It uses [BIP32][] and [BIP39][] to generate an HD tree of addresses from a randomly generated 12-word seed.

-LightWallet is primarily intended to be a signing provider for the [Hooked Web3 provider](https://github.com/ConsenSys/hooked-web3-provider) through the `keystore` module.
+LightWallet is primarily intended to be a signing provider for the [Hooked Webu provider](https://github.com/ConsenSys/hooked-webu-provider) through the `keystore` module.
 This allows you to have full control over your private keys while still connecting to a remote node to relay signed transactions.
 Moreover, the `txutils` functions can be used to construct transactions when offline, for use in e.g. air-gapped coldwallet implementations.

 The default BIP32 HD derivation path has been `m/0'/0'/0'/i`, but any HD path can be chosen.

 ## Security

 Please note that LightWallet has not been through a comprehensive security review at this point.
-It is still experimental software, intended for small amounts of Ether to be used for interacting with smart contracts on the Ethereum blockchain.
-Do not rely on it to store larger amounts of Ether yet.
+It is still experimental software, intended for small amounts of Huc to be used for interacting with smart contracts on the HappyUC blockchain.
+Do not rely on it to store larger amounts of Huc yet.

 ## Get Started

 ```
-npm install eth-lightwallet
+npm install huc-lightwallet
 ```

 The `eth-lightwallet` package contains `dist/lightwallet.min.js` that can be included in an HTML page: